vernondcole/learn-salt/lessons/installation/install.md

 #### Salt Installer Sources

-This project requires the Oxygen (2018.3?) version of Salt, which has the modules needed to run Vagrant machines, and extended features for the `saltify` driver.
+This project requires the "Oxygen" (2018.3) or later version of Salt, which has the modules needed to run Vagrant machines, and extended features for the `saltify` driver.

 - Windows